- News & events

 Tuition and fees

-Graduate and Postdoctoral Studies is an invaluable resource for graduate students throughout their degree program.
-Please ensure that you are familiar with the GPS website, particularly information related to academic dates and deadlines, fees and funding, various forms you’ll need to submit throughout your time at SFU, managing your progress, and completing your degree.
+Graduate Studies is an invaluable resource for graduate students throughout their degree program.
+Please ensure that you are familiar with the GS website, particularly information related to academic dates and deadlines, fees and funding, various forms you’ll need to submit throughout your time at SFU, managing your progress, and completing your degree.
 It is your responsibility to be aware of and adhere to the Graduate General Regulations, as these are the policies that govern all prospective and current graduate students at SFU.

 Graduate program staff review the academic progress of all students working toward MPH, MSc and PhD degrees including registration, minimum CGPA and program length.
 If coursework or other requirements of the graduate program are not satisfactory according to the graduate regulations, you might be required to withdraw.
 You will be informed in writing before any action is taken.